 One of the main requirements (beside being lightweight) of LwRB was to allow read-while-write or write-while-read operations.
-This can be (and it is) achieved only when there is single write entry point and single read exit point.
+This is achieved only when there is single write entry point and single read exit point.

 Fig. 4: Write and read operation with single entry and exit points